 Early History of the Dresh family

-Another 175 words (12 lines of text) covering the years 1533, 1580 and 1728 are included under the topic Early Dresh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dresh research.
+Another 88 words (6 lines of text) covering the years 1533, 1580, 1728, 1734, 1779, 1876 and 1954 are included under the topic Early Dresh History in all our PDF Extended History products and printed products wherever possible.

 Dresh Spelling Variations